JoshMerfeld/joshmerfeld.github.io/_pages/teachingandresources.md

 - Please feel free to make use of any of the code.
 Or, if you have questions, feel free to e-mail me!

+## Working with others

+I put together some slides for our Ph.D. students focused on setting up projects when working with others.
+These slides focus on two things:

+1. Using Dropbox to keep all files up to date
+2. Using relative paths so that files run on everyone's computer

+You can view the slides [here](https://joshmerfeld.github.io/sharedworkspaces/#1)

 ## Geospatial data and small area estimation

 Stay tuned for a primer aimed at discussing the ins and outs of integrating geospatial data and survey data for small area estimation in R, with a particular emphasis on improving estimates of SDGs.